-These Root Beer Slushies are a refreshing summer treat with only 2 ingredients!
+These Root Beer Slushie are a refreshing summer treat with only 2 ingredients!

 It’s such a fun summer treat and something I don’t see hardly anywhere else!

-But since the fair is only once a year, I decided it was time to make my own during the other 51 weeks when I’m craving root beer.
+But since the fair is only once a year, I decided it was time to make my own favorite root beer slushies during the other 51 weeks when I’m craving a root beer.

 Luckily, these are as easy as can be with only 2 ingredients (and the one ingredient is ice!).

 How to Make Root Beer Slushies